-Our Bachelor in Computer Science offers a solid foundation in computer science, placing a particular focus on practical application, not only from a technical but also from an interdisciplinary and economic perspective.
-In addition to comprehensive technical knowledge and practical skills, students acquire solid business acumen as well as the soft skills that optimally prepare them for an interdisciplinary career.
+Our Bachelor in Computer Science offers a solid foundation in computer science, placing particular focus on practical application, not only from a technical but also from an interdisciplinary and economic perspective.
+In addition to comprehensive technical knowledge and practical skills, students acquire solid business acumen as well as the soft skills that best prepare them for an interdisciplinary career.

 *including Software Engineering, Cybersecurity, Machine Learning, Data Science, Information Technology, Programming, AI